Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities

-On the one hand, this subsection is not a prerequisite for the next subsections and sections, Moreover, a reader more interested in analytical discussions can safely skip it.
+On the one hand, this subsection is not a prerequisite for the next sections, and, a reader more interested in analytical discussions can safely skip it.
 On the other hand, this new property of this well-studied geometric object may interest geometers.